-If the vehicle diagnostic system determines that the fuel filler cap in loose, improperly installed, or damaged, a "gASCAP" message will display in the instrument cluster.
+If the vehicle diagnostic system determines that the fuel filler cap is loose, improperly installed, or damaged, a "gASCAP" message will display in the instrument cluster.
 Tighten the gas cap until a "clicking" sound is heard.
 This is an indication that the gas cap is properly tightened.
-Press the trip odometer reset button to turn off the message.
+Press the trip odometer RESET button to turn off the message.
 If the problem persists, the message will appear the next time the vehicle is started.
 This might indicate a damaged cap.
-If the problem is detected twice in a row, the system will turn on the Malfunction Indicator Light (MIL).
+If the problem is detected twice in a row, the system will turn on the MIL.
 Resolving the problem will turn the MIL light off.